 Step 2: Expand to the common denominator:

 Expand the second fraction with the number 4

 Since the two fractions have a common denominator, you can subtract:

 |11||-||8||=||11 - 8||=||3|

 Step 4: Check whether the result can be simplified

-The result can not be simplified.
+The result can be simplified by the number 3:

 Back to top Privacy